Admission of International Students

 Inquiries concerning international student admission may be directed to International Admissions (undergraduate students) or Graduate Admissions (graduate students), University of Nebraska at Kearney.

 - Complete the online International Student Application form.

 - Demonstrate competency in the English language by providing test scores.
-Students from non-English speaking countries are required to submit the following:
+Students from non-English speaking countries are required to submit one of the following:

 - Submit transcripts reflecting secondary school graduation (or its equivalent) at a level commensurate to the requirements for first time enrolled students at UNK.

 - Any student who has earned credits at a foreign college or university and wish to have their credits considered for transfer must follow these procedures.

 - Students currently attending a U.S. college or university and wish to transfer to UNK must submit a transfer authorization from their current U.S. institution in addition to the above requirements.

 Issuance of the Certificate of Eligibility, Form I-20, and Form DS-2019, will be made only upon completion of all admission requirements.
 It is the responsibility of the applicant to make all necessary arrangements through official channels for entrance into the United States.

 International student applicants should make application four months prior to the anticipated enrollment date to allow for adequate processing time.

 Prior to arrival at UNK, all international students must submit a Pre-enrollment health form and a vaccination record showing evidence of two MMR vaccinations.
 See Student Health and Counseling (SHC) section of this catalog for more specific instructions.

 International students at UNK are required by federal and state laws to maintain health insurance while studying in the U.S.